Lanao Del Norte History

 Municipalities (Towns) –> (22) Bacolod, Baloi, Baroy,

-Kapatagan, Sultan Naga Dimaporo, Kauswagan, Kolambugan, Lala, Linamon, Magsaysay, Maigo, Matungao, Munai, Nunungan, Pantao Ragai, Poona, Salvador, Sapad, Tagaloan, Tangcal, Tubod, and Pantar
+Kapatagan, Sultan Naga Dimaporo, Kauswagan, Kolambugan, Lala, Linamon, Magsaysay, Maigo, Matungao, Munai, Nunungan, Pantar, Pantao Ragai, Poona, Salvador, Sapad, Tagaloan, Tangcal, Tubod

 Lanao Del Norte History